ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 - - -

 Set up IP-based vhosts on any listen port and have them respond to requests on specific IP addresses.
-In this example, we will set listening on ports 80 and 81.
+In this example, we set listening on ports 80 and 81.
 This is required because the example vhosts are not declared with a port parameter.

 ```puppet
     apache::listen { '80': }
     apache::listen { '81': }
 ```

-Then we will set up the IP-based vhosts
+Then we set up the IP-based vhosts

 ```puppet
     apache::vhost { 'first.example.com':